-ECB's Constancio watching more than just April inflation data
+ECB'S Constancio watching more than just April inflation data

 Constancio listed several challenges facing the euro zone, including "a low inflation period that threatens to aggravate the burden of the debt overhang still besetting governments and private economic agents".

-He said the bloc also still faces major challenges in terms of lackluster growth, excessive unemployment and significant financial fragmentation - or uneven financial conditions.
+He said the bloc also still faces major challenges in terms of lacklustre growth, excessive unemployment and significant financial fragmentation - or uneven financial conditions.

 The euro zone had made encouraging progress after facing the risk of break-up two years ago but this "does not mean we are entirely out of the danger zone", the vice president said.

-"We have certainly turned a corner and stabilized the situation," he added. "(But)... it is too soon to declare that the crisis is over."
+"We have certainly turned a corner and stabilised the situation," he added. "(But)... it is too soon to declare that the crisis is over."